Skip to main content

 Cycle

-4 to 7 days in most animal studies
+Typically 4 to 7 days in published animal work

-There are zero human clinical trials of IGF-1 LR3.
-All dosing information comes exclusively from animal research, primarily in rats, guinea pigs, and pigs.
+There are no published human clinical trials of IGF-1 LR3.
+Every dosing figure on this page comes from animal research, primarily rats, guinea pigs, and pigs, and does not translate to a safe or established human protocol.

-The only FDA-approved IGF-1 product is mecasermin (Increlex), which uses unmodified recombinant human IGF-1 at carefully titrated doses of 40 to 120 mcg/kg twice daily for a narrow pediatric indication.
-LR3's bypass of IGFBP regulation makes it fundamentally different from this approved therapy.
+The closest FDA-approved comparator is mecasermin (Increlex), unmodified recombinant human IGF-1, dosed at 40 to 120 mcg/kg twice daily for a narrow pediatric indication and titrated against meals to manage hypoglycemia.
+LR3's bypass of IGFBP regulation makes it pharmacologically distinct from that approved therapy.

 Side Effects & Safety